 The app is beautifully designed, with a clean, distraction-free interface that stays out of your way during meetings.
 Originally Mac-only, Granola now also runs on Windows and iOS.
 It captures audio at the system level, which means no bot joins your call, an approach shared with Hedy and a meaningful advantage over cloud-based competitors.
 After the meeting, Granola combines your manual notes with the full transcript context to produce enriched notes that read like something you actually wrote, just better.

-Granola has resonated particularly well with product managers, executives, and anyone who sits in back-to-back meetings and needs to quickly capture what matters.
+It still resonates most with product managers, executives, and anyone who lives in back-to-back meetings and needs to quickly capture what matters.
 The speed of the interface and the quality of the blended output make it a tool that people genuinely enjoy using, which is rare in this category.

 Key Features

-Granola’s standout feature is its note-blending AI, which takes your rough notes and the meeting transcript and produces polished, context-rich notes.
-The app captures system audio without a bot, working with any meeting platform.
-During meetings, you see a simple notepad interface where you type freely.
-After the meeting, the AI processes your notes alongside the transcript and produces an enhanced version.
-You can customize output formats and templates.
-The app also offers meeting organization features and basic search across past meetings.
+Granola’s signature feature remains its note-blending AI, which takes your rough notes plus the meeting transcript and produces polished, context-rich notes.
+The app captures system audio without a bot and works with any meeting platform; on iPhone it can also transcribe phone calls.
+During meetings you see a simple notepad where you type freely, and afterward the AI processes your notes alongside the transcript to produce an enhanced version.
+Output formats and templates are customizable.

 Pricing